How Russia risks nuclear catastrophe with attempts to syphon Zaporizhzhia power

 “Russia is now at a high level of readiness, and to connect it, the power supply from Ukraine must be interrupted.”

-It is unclear whether Russia has been able to connect the Ukrainian plant to its own network over the 30-day outage.
-If it did so it would then have to install converter stations to synchronize the two grids.
+It is unclear whether Russia has been able to connect the Ukrainian plant to its own network during the 30-day outage.
+If it did so, it would then have to install converter stations to synchronise the two grids.

-But the power cuts to the cooling systems in the ZNPP, combined with the near collapse of the water supplies there after Russia blew up the Kakhova Dam, which provided the main water source for the ZNPP, is causing jitters among local leaders.
+But the power cuts to the cooling systems, combined with the near collapse of the water supplies there after Russia blew up the Kakhova Dam – the main water source for the ZNPP – is causing jitters among local leaders.

-The exiled mayor of Enerhodar, the town next to ZNPP which is now also occupied, told The Independent he fears nuclear fallout could melt into the ground water around the plant, contaminate the Dnipro River and eventually the Black Sea.
+The exiled mayor of the now-occupied Enerhodar, the town next to Zaporizhzhia, told The Independent he fears nuclear fallout could melt into the groundwater around the plant, contaminate the Dnipro River and eventually the Black Sea.

-“Kakhovka dam is destroyed; there is nothing to cool it with,” he said.
-“Even if they miraculously restore the equipment in the future.
+“Kakhovka Dam is destroyed; there is nothing to cool it with – even if they miraculously restore the equipment in the future,” he said.

-The mayor recalled the disaster of Chernobyl, the 1968 catastrophic failure of a reactor in then Soviet Ukraine which remains the worst nuclear disaster in history.
+The mayor recalled the 1986 Chernobyl disaster, which remains the worst nuclear disaster in history.

-“The estimated amount of nuclear fuel there is about ten times more than in Chernobyl,” he warned.
+“The estimated amount of nuclear fuel there is about 10 times more than in Chernobyl,” he warned.

-A small team of inspectors from the International Atomic Energy Authority regularly inspects the power station and had reported military training and explosions in and around the facility.
+A small team of inspectors from the International Atomic Energy Authority regularly inspects the power station and has reported military training and explosions in and around the facility.

-Russian artillery and mortars have been seen shelling and bombing Ukrainian towns and villages on the opposite bank of the Dnipro river.
+Russian artillery and mortars have been seen shelling and bombing Ukrainian towns and villages on the opposite bank of the Dnipro.

 “There is still much work to do to further reduce the risks of a nuclear accident.”